lelloc/doc-admin/content/processes-automation/process-management.rst

    Additionally, the following sequence flow actions are executed:

       - *Move process ticket into the "Employees" queue*
-      - *Set ticket responsible to "Employee"*
+      - *Change ticket responsible to "Employee"*
       - *Close ticket successfully*

 The complete process path for the book ordering process will then look like this: